xnum/resume/resume.md

     Futures trading system development.

     - Optimized the trading system to achieve microsecond trading speed by selecting the best data structure and redesigning the process execution flow.
-    - Redesigned core component from MVC to Layered Architecture to improve maintainability and testability.
     - Implemented gRPC plugin that could call RPC in a single process to reduce network latency or avoid context switching.
     - Investigated several production accidents. e.g., MySQL transaction deadlock issue, unexpected process crashing, L2/L3 network connectivity.
-Also wrote the corresponding postmortem.
     - As a team manager, recruited two backend engineers and one frontend engineer, and collaborated on developing system management and customer dashboard projects.